ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Heap implementations can be represented as functors from `OrderedType` into `HeapType`.
 Each kind of heap would be a different functor.

-Here is the skeleton of a possible implementation.
+Here is the skeleton of a possible implementation:

 **heap.ml**
 ```ocaml